-Objective of the Session To assist participants in identifying the victims and traffickers of human trafficking.
+Objective of the Session To assist participants in understanding on how police officials identify the victims and traffickers of human trafficking.

 Estimated Time 50 Minutes

 Methodology Group work

 Material Required Case studies

-Expected Outcome This session will enable the participants to speedily identify the indicators and parameters based on which victims can be identified, and to identify traffickers, to set the law enforcement procedure in motion.
+Expected Outcome This session will enable the participants to understand how police officials use different indicators and parameters to identify victims, and traffickers, to set the law enforcement procedure in motion.